Dr Dan Armstrong, School of History

 From 2002 to 2007 she was appointed Standing Junior to the Home Department and instructed in immigration and human rights cases.
 In 2007 she was appointed by the Foreign Office as Crown Counsel for a British Overseas Territory dealing with criminal, employment and administrative law.
 She returned to practice at the Scottish Bar in January 2009 and took up appointments as Standing Junior Counsel to the Scottish Government and Part Time Sheriff.

 She was appointed ad hoc Advocate Depute in 2010 and to the Equality and Human Rights Commission Preferred Panel of Counsel in 2011.
-In 2015 she became a full time resident sheriff and in 2015 was appointed Justice of Appeal in the Court of Appeal in the Territories of St Helena, Ascension and Tristan da Cunha.
+In 2015 she became a full time resident sheriff and was appointed Justice of Appeal in the Court of Appeal in the Territories of St Helena, Ascension and Tristan da Cunha.
+In 2020 she was appointed Sheriff of the Sheriff Appeal Court and in 2022 she was appointed Senator of the College of Justice.

 Professor Colin Kidd, School of History